hossam-create/Mnbara-Platform/docs/public/AI_TRUST_PUBLIC_STATEMENT.md

-# Public Trust Statement: How We Use AI for Safety & Risk
+﻿# Public Trust Statement: How We Use AI for Safety & Risk

 **Effective Date:** December 2025
-**Applicability:** Mnbara Platform & AI Trust Operating System
+**Applicability:** mnbarh Platform & AI Trust Operating System

 ---

 ## 1. What This System Is

-At Mnbara, we use advanced technology to keep our marketplace safe, secure, and fair.
+At mnbarh, we use advanced technology to keep our marketplace safe, secure, and fair.
 Our **AI Trust & Risk Operating System** is a **Decision Support Tool** designed to assist our human Trust & Safety teams.

 Its primary function is to **analyze** high volumes of transaction data in real-time to identify potential risks such as fraud, policy violations, or suspicious activity.
 It provides a **recommendation** (e.g., "Review for Safety") to help our team make faster, better-informed decisions.